Physical Principles of MRS G (10046.3)

 The students are required to participate in various learning activities such as lectures, online learning activities, and self-directed learning.
 The students' learning will be complimented by the Canvas site.
 There will be three hours of lectures per week and four practical labs of each with one and half hours during the semester.
 Apart from the lectures and tutorials, students are required to engage in at least four hours of independent and self-directed learning per week.

-If you do not attend a practical lab, you will not be able to obtain any relevant data to complete the lab's report.
-Any report that you submit for this lab is invalid.
-Failure to attend a practical lab will result in zero marks awarded to this lab's report.
+If you do not attend a practical lab, you will not be able to obtain any relevant data to complete the lab's assessment.
+Failure to attend a practical lab will result in zero marks awarded to this lab's assessment.

 Required IT skills